istio/community/WORKING-GROUP-PROCESSES.md

 Some working groups focus on specific technologies.
 For example, the Policy and Telemetry working group primarily focuses on Mixer.
 Other working groups are cross-cutting in nature such as the Performance and Scalability working group.

-The [technical oversight committee](TECH-OVERSIGHT-COMMITTEE.md) is responsible for the Istio project as a whole.
+The [Technical Oversight Committee](TECH-OVERSIGHT-COMMITTEE.md) (a.k.a.
+TOC) is responsible for the Istio project as a whole.
 It sets the overall direction of the project, helps make crosscutting architectural decisions, helps establish and dissolve working groups, and helps ensure all working groups are generally rowing in the same direction.